 With the increase in adults with developmental disabilities across San Mateo County and in East Palo Alto since the prior Housing Element, the lack of an existing licensed care facility in East Palo Alto for adults with developmental disabilities may pose a barrier to living independently in affordable housing or put individuals with developmental disabilities at risk of displacement.
+The AFFH analysis also indicates that insufficient affordable housing units are available to accommodate individuals with disabilities in East Palo Alto who can live independently; the analysis further shows that many of these individuals are lower-income residents.
 The Policies & Programs section attempts to address some of these barriers as part of Goal 7, Create more housing opportunities for special needs households, including large households, people at risk of or experiencing homelessness, and individuals with disabilities.
+Additionally, Housing Element policies and programs 1.4, 4.8, 5.9, 10.6, and 10.9 also recognize and address the diverse housing and support services needs of individuals with disabilities.

-The lack of sufficient extremely low income and very low income units that are suitable for persons with disabilities presents a further challenge for individuals seeking independent living accommodations, which often requires units with affordable rents.
+The lack of sufficient extremely low income and very low-income units that are suitable for persons with disabilities presents a further challenge for individuals seeking independent living accommodations, which often requires units with affordable rents.